simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2021-07-22
+<br />**Date image released:**  2013-01-20
-<br />**This image is owned by:**  CHART32 Team
-<br />**Title of the image:**  NGC 7814: Little Sombrero with Supernova
+<br />**Title of the image:**  The Antikythera Mechanism
-<br />**Description for the image:**  Point your telescope toward the high flying constellation Pegasus and you can find this expanse of Milky Way stars and distant galaxies.
-NGC 7814 is centered in the pretty field of view that would almost be covered by a full moon.
-NGC 7814 is sometimes called the Little Sombrero for its resemblance to the brighter more famous M104, the Sombrero Galaxy.
-Both Sombrero and Little Sombrero are spiral galaxies seen edge-on, and both have extensive halos and central bulges cut by a thin disk with thinner dust lanes in silhouette.
-In fact, NGC 7814 is some 40 million light-years away and an estimated 60,000 light-years across.
-That actually makes the Little Sombrero about the same physical size as its better known namesake, appearing smaller and fainter only because it is farther away.
-In this telescopic view from July 17, NGC 7814 is hosting a newly discovered supernova, dominant immediately to the left of the galaxy's core.
-Cataloged as SN 2021rhu, the stellar explosion has been identified as a Type Ia supernova, useful toward calibrating the distance scale of the universe.
+<br />**Description for the image:**  What is it?
+It was found at the bottom of the sea aboard an ancient Greek ship.
+Its seeming complexity has prompted decades of study, although some of its functions remained unknown.
+X-ray images of the device have confirmed the nature of the Antikythera mechanism, and discovered several surprising functions.
+The Antikythera mechanism has been discovered to be a mechanical computer of an accuracy thought impossible in 80 BC, when the ship that carried it sank.
+Such sophisticated technology was not thought to be developed by humanity for another 1,000 years.
+Its wheels and gears create a portable orrery of the sky that predicted star and planet locations as well as lunar and solar eclipses.
+The Antikythera mechanism, shown above, is 33 centimeters high and therefore similar in size to a large book.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2107/NGC7814withSN2021rhuChart32.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/1301/antikythera_wikipedia_1036.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).